This post may contain affiliate links. See our disclosure policy.

 Health Benefits of Parsnips

 Parsnips are root vegetables similar to carrots, but they are sweeter and juicier.
-They are high in dietary fiber, anti-oxidants, vitamin C, and are rich in many B-complex vitamins.
-Parsnips also contain the minerals iron, calcium, copper, potassium, manganese and phosphorus.
-Add that to all of the healthy benefits of carrots and you are serving something you can feel good about!
+They are high in dietary fiber, antioxidants, vitamin C, and are rich in many B-complex vitamins.
+Also, parsnips contain the minerals iron, calcium, copper, potassium, manganese and phosphorus.
+Similarly, carrots are an excellent source of beta carotene, fiber, vitamin K1, potassium and antioxidants.
+Put it all together, and you are serving something you can feel good about!